alexrintt/jp-resources/README.md

 - Test your hiragana skills with a timer (main): https://www.jetpunk.com/user-quizzes/25526/hiragana-practice.
 - Test your katakana skils with a timer (main): https://www.jetpunk.com/user-quizzes/25526/katakana-practice.

+Duolingo is a great start point, to get familiarity with the characters and sounds, but after a month it becomes really "easy", and since the kana is incomplete and you are not fluent yet it also become useless, so move on, try kanji! try all methods before focusing in a single one.

-The only challenge here is to memorize everything, I do not wait to develop a "fast reading" because with kana you can read almost nothing but some foreign (English) words written in katakana.
+So, in the first month, though sounds hard, the only challenge here is to memorize everything, I do not wait to develop a "fast reading" because with kana you can read almost nothing but some foreign (English) words written in katakana.

 So as long you are comfortable with these characters, even in "slow mode" you can skip to kanji, at least I did.